-Whenever funding or research institutions are named that are/were directly involved in the production of colonial Anthropology, make a note and keep a running list.
+Whenever funding or research institutions are named that are/were directly involved in the production of Anthropology, make a note and keep a running list.

 Take notes on the relationships between states and individual anthropologists.